-The elder you care for may be entitled to: Personal Independence Payment, Pension Credit, support for mortgage interest payments, Housing Benefit and/or Council Tax Support.
+The elder you care for may be also entitled to: Personal Independence Payment, Pension Credit, support for mortgage interest payments, Housing Benefit and/or Council Tax Support.
 Here are details of the Aylesbury Vale Council Tax Reduction Scheme.
-Council Tax Support (incredibly) varies across councils as they all run their own scheme so enter your postcode on the www.gov.uk website to find out about your own council’s scheme.
+Council Tax Support (incredibly) varies across councils as they all run their own scheme, so enter your postcode on the www.gov.uk website to find out about your own council’s scheme.
 This is also where you’ll find details of other benefits.

-(Note that Universal Credit is now being rolled out in some areas including Bucks and Oxon.
-It replaces Housing Benefit and some other benefits.)
+Note that Universal Credit is now being rolled out in some areas including Bucks and Oxon.
+It replaces Housing Benefit and some other benefits.

 Benefits for Carers

-Find out what you are eligible for
+Find out what you’re eligible for

-So set aside some time, make a brew and have a go at applying.
+Set a day aside, make a brew and have a go at applying.
 You’ve got this.
 Good luck and let me know how it goes.
 And do pass on any tips.
 Good luck.